robclark56/RaspiBolt-Extras/RB_extra_unlock_PK.md

 If you store your Wallet Password anywhere you risk loosing 100% of your wallet funds to bad actors.
 By implementing any of this guide, you accept 100% of any risk.

 # LND Version #
-These instructions were written with lnd at version V0.4.2
+These instructions were written with lnd at version V0.4.2, and updated for V0.5.2.
 # REQUIREMENTS #
 * Your RaspiBolt
 * A webserver at a different location that you control, with